mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 This is the `title` property of the post model.
 As we can see, the parameters are the name of the table column followed by the type and finally the options.

-Note: We could have somewhat set the properties when we called the generator:
+Note: We could have also directly set the properties when we called the generator:

     merb-gen model post title:string